matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 356) IAM Scenario.
 You want to give permanent access to the entire bucket in a Cloud Storage Bucket?
 Answer: Use IAM.

 357) IAM Scenario.
-You want to give permanent access to a subset of objects in a Cloud Storage Bucjet?
+You want to give permanent access to a subset of objects in a Cloud Storage Bucket?
 Answer: Use Access Control List (ACLs).

 358) SSHing into Linux VMs - Details?